Maria-yammine/pim-1/README.md

 # COMPILE & RUN

+-To compile the program, you have to type:

+					gnatmake -gnatwa -gnata -g file.adb

--To compile and run the program, you have to type:
+-To run the program, you have to type:

-					make -s
+					./file

--To clean the project, you have to type:
+-To clean the program, you have to type:

-					make clean
+					gnatclean *